- Timeline2025-2027

 - Supported byVisegrad Fund

-Privately Owned Public Spaces (POPS) have been influencing urban development since the 1960s, first introduced in the United States as a means of integrating public spaces into private developments.
-In exchange for additional building rights, developers were required to provide publicly accessible plazas or open areas.
+Privately Owned Public Spaces have been influencing urban development since the 1960s, first introduced in the United States as a means of integrating public spaces into private developments.
+In exchange for additional building rights, developers in New York City were required to provide publicly accessible plazas or open areas.
 However, these spaces were often poorly designed, hidden from view, or unwelcoming.
-Over time, regulations were introduced to enhance their quality, and nowadays, POPS often feature sustainable landscape and water management elements, along with a focus on inclusiveness—creating spaces used by everyone.
+Over time, regulations were implemented to improve the quality of POPS, ensuring that the spaces were beneficial to the public.
+Today, well-designed POPS often feature sustainable landscape and water management elements, along with space and furniture that prioritizes inclusiveness and social cohesion– pleasant, accessible, and sustainable public spaces that can be enjoyed by all.

 Project in collaboration with: